jgregori/Bb_rest_helper/README.md

 ```

-You may recieve conflit errors when you have already have some depandcies installed:
+You may recieve conflit errors when if you already have some dependencies installed:

 ```shell